Flexible constraint satisfiability and a problem in semigroup theory: Variety membership for other algebraic signatures

-For the converse, assume that $\mathbb{G}$ is a finite connected graph \emph{not} lying in the universal Horn class of $\mathbb{K}_3$.
-Let $u_1,\dots,u_n$ be a sequence of vertices encountered in any path through $\mathbb{G}$ that includes each edge at least once in both directions (such paths obviously exist when $\mathbb{G}$ is connected, and moreover can be constructed in polynomial time, by taking any directed Eulerian circuit in the graph, treating the edge relation as a symmetric binary relation).
+For the converse, assume that $\mathbb{G}$ is a finite connected graph \emph{not} {admitting any homomorphism} into $\mathbb{K}_3$ {(that is, is not $3$-colourable)}. {This includes, for example, the graph $\mathbb{G}_I$ in Corollary \ref{cor:uHK3} in the case that it is a NO instance.} Let $u_1,\dots,u_n$ be a sequence of vertices encountered in any path through $\mathbb{G}$ that includes each edge at least once in both directions (such paths obviously exist when $\mathbb{G}$ is connected, and moreover can be constructed in polynomial time, by taking any directed Eulerian circuit in the graph, treating the edge relation as a symmetric binary relation; see \cite{vol}).
 Treat these vertex names as variables.
-Then the graph algebra of $\mathbb{K}_3$ satisfies $(\dots ((u_1u_2)u_3)\dots u_n)\approx xx$, while the graph algebra of $\mathbb{G}$ fails this law under the trivial interpretation of variables as vertices.
-So the graph algebra of $\mathbb{G}$ does not lie in the variety generated by the graph algebra of $\mathbb{K}_3$.
-The result now follows from the \texttt{NP}-completeness of membership of connected graphs in the universal Horn class of $\mathbb{K}_3$ (which coincides with the \texttt{NP}-completeness of $2$-robust $3$-colourability of finite connected graphs).
+Then $\ga(\mathbb{K}_3)$ satisfies $(\dots ((u_1u_2)u_3)\dots u_n)\approx xx$, while $\ga(\mathbb{G})$ fails this law under the trivial interpretation of variables as vertices.
+So $\ga(\mathbb{G})$ does not lie in the variety generated by $\ga(\mathbb{K}_3)$, as required.